ChristinaLK/blog/content/reading-may-2016.md

 that dark place without also constantly pursuing why, in fact, life is still worth living, despite everything.
-I kept reading for the same reason that Alessandro carries on in the story - for the glimpses of beauty, for the bits of goodness that
-can't be silenced, for exactly the love that makes it so painful when people die.
+I kept reading for the same reason that Alessandro carries on in the story - for the glimpses of beauty, for the bits of goodness that can't be silenced, for exactly the love that makes it so painful when people die.

-Having finished *A Soldier of the Great War*, I realized that it reminded me of two of my past favorite novels:
+Having finished *A Soldier of the Great War*, I realized that it reminded me of two of my favorite novels:

 * The Brothers K, David James Duncan.
-	*The Brothers K* is about family (especially fathers and sons), the broad sweep of life and the impact of war, all themes that appear in *A Soldier of the Great War*.
+	* *The Brothers K* is about family (especially fathers and sons), the broad sweep of life and the impact of war, all themes that appear in *A Soldier of the Great War*.
 This is another book I wholeheartedly recommend to anyone who loves to read.